Tomislav14/POWERBI-report-Croatia-Census-Demographics-Data/README.md

-# Croatiam Census of population, households and apartments 2021 Report
+# Croatian Census of population, households and apartments 2021 Report

 This repository contains a report generated using data from the The Census of population, households and apartments in the Republic of Croatia in 2021 , provided by the State Bureau of Statistics.
 The report encompasses population data categorized by settlements, municipalities, cities, and counties.